stellarspot/opencog-ppl/docs/belief_propagation.md

 Note, if there is an evidence for some variable its domain is reduced only to one value.

+Main steps:
+* Initialization
+  * Generate factor graph (factor-variable edges) from probability predicates
+  * Generate map for factor values (key is a string of factor variables and its values, value is probability)
+* Generate messages using URE/PLN
+* Work until all factors and variables have incoming messages.

+Factor values map for factor F(V1, V2, ..., Vn):
+Map key: "Vi=vik, ..., Vj=vjl" where Vi ...
+Vj is the sorted by name factor variables and vik ... vjl correspondent variable values
+Map value: probability from the probability predicate

 Message from variable i to factor f:
 ```text
 If there is no messages from variable i to f: